 Cohere + NVIDIA: sovereign AI on DGX Spark

-16 March — Cohere and NVIDIA are partnering to develop sovereign, secure, and efficient AI, also announced at GTC.
-Two main tracks: NVIDIA ecosystem-native models (custom models optimized for the latest NVIDIA architecture, targeting specialized enterprise workloads) and North on DGX Spark (Cohere’s North agentic platform will be available on NVIDIA DGX Spark, local and low-latency for sensitive data).
-Target sectors include finance, healthcare, and the public sector.
+March 16 — Cohere and NVIDIA partner to develop sovereign, secure, and efficient AI, also announced at GTC.
+Two main pillars: NVIDIA ecosystem-native models (custom models optimized for the latest NVIDIA architecture, targeting specialized enterprise workloads) and North on DGX Spark (Cohere’s agentic North platform will be available on NVIDIA DGX Spark, on-premises and with low latency for sensitive data).
+The target sectors are finance, healthcare, and the public sector.

 🔗 Cohere blog – NVIDIA sovereign AI